sean-clayton/two-swords/chapters/backmatter.typ

 #large-title[#heading(level: 2, outlined: false, bookmarked: false)[COPYING]]

-Anyone found illegally copying or redistributing the content I've created without my permission or consent will be a mighty good friend of mine.
+Anyone found illegally reproducing, storing in a retrieval system, transmitting in any form or by any means---electronic, mechanical, photocopying, recording, or otherwise---this publication without the prior express permission of the publisher will be a mighty good friend of mine.

-For those that believe that the law should be followed, my content is available to you under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA) license.
+For those that believe that they need my permission, my content is available to you under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA) license.
 This document was built with software that is open source that is available under the GNU Affero Public License (AGPL).